madhanv263/Income-Expense-Tracker/README.md

-# Income and Expense Tracker
+# Income and Expense Management

 The Income and Expense Tracker is a simple yet powerful web application built with HTML, CSS, and JavaScript.
 It helps you manage and track your financial transactions, visualize spending patterns, and analyze your income and expenses efficiently.